ntrupin/abstractml/README.md

 Secondarily, our mission at LineScript is to provide a way to develop interfaces for the web that is cleaner and more user-friendly than HTML.
 That means we removed clumped code, ugly opening/closing tag combinations, and trying to squeeze attributes into tags.
 The LineScript compiler only allows for one tag to be on a line, and it must follow a strict grammar.
 This leads to more uniform code that is nicer to the developer.

+## The Problem

+Modern web development (HTML/CSS/JS), though wonderfully functional and powerful, could be quite ugly to look at, and hard to navigate and edit, one there was a few dozen lines of code.
+These pages did not look like good code (bad for your personal image, and your portfolio) and could be quite hard to continue work on.

+## Our Goals

+- Provide a vocabulary similar to HTML
+- Create a strict grammar to enforce clean code
+- Maintain a simple, powerful syntax to provide maximum functionality with a minimal learning curve

 ## What is LineScript?

 LineScript is a compiled programming language that is written in statements broken up by line to represent the page structure.
 It is compiled into a valid HTML document at runtime using the LineCompiler, and can be used to create real webpages.

 The structure of the document is inspired by a combination of [Elm](https://elm-lang.org) and [Haskell](https://haskell.org), while the tag names are close alterations of HTML.
-This leads to extremely clean code that is familiar to anyone who has developed for the web, making LineScript the perfect beginner language.
+This leads to extremely clean code that is familiar to anyone who has developed for the web, making LineScript the perfect beginner and expert language.

+## CSS/JS Capabilities

 For styling documents in LineScript, you can link to external style sheets (such as [Bootstrap](https://getbootstrap.com) or [Skeleton](https://getskeleton.com)), use inline CSS, or use your own custom style sheet.
 All function of CSS3 is allowed, and extensions such as WebKit are able to be used.